 More recently, I’ve turned to examine the authority that scientists and others in the know can exercise; which leads to the second stream in my research.

 After tenure, I decided I wanted to develop research projects in areas relevant to my university’s mission of “science with practice.”
 It’s an opportune time for an argumentation scholar to look at these issues, since the friction between science and the public sphere is apparent, and the problems aren’t resolvable simply by more effective science communication: the problems have a normative dimension as well, inviting scrutiny from humanities folk.

 So over the past few years I have been extending some of the insights of the normative pragmatic approach to argumentation to consider problems at the science/policy interface.
 One series of essays has proposed an analysis of the appeal to epistemic authority: what scientists need to do to give their discourse force, and the circumstances in which they should be restrained about claiming it.
 More generally, I have tried to confront the problem of the rational grounds on which lay citizens can trust (or not) the statements of experts which they cannot fully analyze without becoming experts themselves.
 And most recently, I’ve begun to look what happens when scientists engage in public debates as advocates.
 Can they advocate effectively?
 Absolutely.
 But if they do so, can they preserve their authority?
 Not likely.

 In terms of case studies, some of this work focuses on issues around sustainable agriculture, and some on climate change.
-As PI of the NSF-funded Teaching Responsible Communication of Science project team, I am also working to develop case studies for classroom use exploring some of the normative issues that arise when scientists reach out to publics.
+As PI of the NSF-funded Teaching Responsible Communication of Science (TRCS) project team, I am also working to develop case studies for classroom use exploring some of the normative issues that arise when scientists reach out to publics.
 Some of the first publications from the TRCS project are now coming out.